eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ## DDS-CXX _Hello World_ Subscriber Source Code

-The Subscriber.cpp file mainly contains the statements to wait for a _Hello World_ message and reads it when it receives it.
+The `Subscriber.cpp` file mainly contains the statements to wait for a _Hello World_ message and reads it when it receives it.

-Note that, the read sematic keeps the data sample in the Data Reader cache.
-Subscriber application basically implements the steps defined in [section 7.1.](Helloworld-CXX/keys-steps-to-build-the-hello-world-application.html)
+**Note:** The read sematic keeps the data sample in the Data Reader cache.
+The Subscriber application implements the steps defined in [section 7.1.](Helloworld-CXX/keys-steps-to-build-the-hello-world-application.html)

 ```
 #include <cstdlib>